ATiredVegan/PeakClimber/README.md

 b.
 How do I know which file to choose from?
 If you’re interested in the fluorescent signal, you’ll open Emission.txt files.
 If you’re interested in total lipids (non-fluorescent), you’ll import the CAD file for that sample.

-6. Once you import your first data file, PeakClimber will load the trace in this window 9Figure 6):
+6. Once you import your first data file, PeakClimber will load the trace in this window (Figure 6):

 <img width="488" alt="image" src="https://github.com/user-attachments/assets/6ae0a0f6-94ea-4e73-b89b-77616b1667dc" />